launchdarkly/go-server-sdk/CONTRIBUTING.md

 }
 ```

-Note that in this example, a panic _is_ possible on the first line if `t` is nil; but since the lock would not get locked in that scenario, thing would still be left in a safe state even in that case.
+Note that in this example, a panic _is_ possible on the first line if `t` is nil; but since the lock would not get locked in that scenario, things would still be left in a safe state even in that case.